runciter2078/Classification_RandomForest/README.md

 # SPY Random Forest Classifier

 This repository implements a Random Forest classifier in Python to predict positive entry days for the SPY stock index.
-The project provides two main scripts/notebooks for different stages of the machine learning workflow, as well as an integrated Python script for the full pipeline.
+The project provides two main Python scripts for different stages of the machine learning workflow.

 ## Repository Structure

-- **notebooks/** (if you prefer working interactively)
+- **src/**
-  - `SPY_Random_Forest_clasificador.ipynb` – Notebook containing the complete pipeline for data loading, splitting, training, evaluation, and feature importance analysis.
+  - `spy_random_forest_classifier.py` – Script implementing the full pipeline for data loading, splitting, hyperparameter tuning, model training, evaluation, and feature importance analysis.
-  - `Random_Forest_Hypertune.ipynb` – Notebook dedicated to hyperparameter tuning.
-- **src/** (scripts)
-  - `spy_random_forest_classifier.py` – Script implementing the full pipeline.
-  - `random_forest_hypertune.py` – Script focusing on hyperparameter tuning only.
+  - `random_forest_hypertune.py` – Script focusing solely on hyperparameter tuning.
 - `README.md` – This file.
 - `LICENSE` – The project license.

 ## Features

 - **Interactive Data Upload:**
-  Designed for Google Colab, allowing users to easily upload a CSV dataset.
+  Designed for use in Google Colab, allowing users to easily upload a CSV dataset.

 - **Hyperparameter Tuning:**
   Uses `RandomizedSearchCV` to explore various hyperparameter configurations for the Random Forest classifier.